githubixx/ansible-role-kubernetes-worker/README.md

 This playbook is work in progress!
 It should work but some parts may need refactoring!

-For more information have a look at: [Kubernetes the not so hard way with Ansible (at scaleway) - part 7 - worker](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-7/).
-This playbook installs Kubernetes worker including Docker, Kubelet and Kube-proxy.
+For more information have a look at: [Kubernetes the not so hard way with Ansible (at Scaleway) - Part 7 - Worker](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-7/).
+This playbook installs Kubernetes worker including Docker, kubelet and kube-proxy.

 Requirements
 ------------